Xpan22/Response-div-stability-competitive-communities/Extended_results.md

-**Table 1**: Comparison of model performance of divergence and balance as predictors of stability.
-Model 1 has balance as predictor and model 2 has divergence as predictor.
+**Table 1**: Comparison of model performance of divergence and imbalance as predictors of stability.
+Model 1 has imbalance as predictor and model 2 has divergence as predictor.
 <table class="table" style="color: black; width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>